solegarciacoach/project-1-buenavida/README.md

 ### Content

 - The code to make the navigation bar and social media links were taken from the CI Love Running project. {ADD LINK}
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement media queries to make the landing page responsive was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).
-- The typography of the website was taken from [Google Fonts](https://fonts.google.com/)
+- The typography of the website was taken from [Google Fonts](https://fonts.google.com/).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media